GioGioWasTaken/Dotfiles/README.md

 FZF HISTORY WIDGET WITH ^R IS GOATED FZF IS KING ALL HAIL FZF

+sudo pacman -S texlive-binextra, would resolve some a vimtex issue.

 ##### Open links with firefox
 xdg-mime default firefox.desktop x-scheme-handler/https x-scheme-handler/http